Screenshot of the content spec

 Worked with an SEO expert to identify topics and best practices

-Wrote the rules for when a page needs fixing or "passes" a topic
+Wrote the business rules for when a page needs fixing or "passes" a topic

 Wrote strings to feel cohesive when stitched together into a report